-For the past five years the majority of my new paintings have migrated into books.
+For the past ten years the majority of my new paintings have migrated into books.
 The change occurred gradually, not as any kind of plan.
 No theoretical epiphany preceded the shift.
 The idea just caught up with me.
 As a bibliophile fond of travel, I succumbed to my fate without protest.
 It was liberating.
 Personal mobility actually expanded my artistic practice.
 Whatever materials I might need could be carried in my pockets, travel-vest or shoulder-bag.

 Someone asked me, “Where is your studio”

 Having completed hundreds of page-spreads, the question that arose was how to exhibit them.
 The traditional solution would be to lay them out in vitrines, open to single page-spreads.
 Another method was to transform painting-journals into animations, such as those that greet visitors to this website’s homepage.
 Neither mode of presentation could simulate the experience of perusing one of these books manually.
 Given their nature, it would be complicated logistically, exposing the objects to potential damage.
 If I were to exhibit these works in the conventional way, I had to be open to selling the books without cutting them up to accommodate some form of wall-display.
 Receiving a list of book-binders from the Center for Book Arts in New York City I found a few who could build me an octavo-sized solander (clamshell) box in which the original painted books could be housed.
 Following every conversation I came away with a case of sticker-shock.
 Many of these skilled craftspersons had a backlog of several weeks.
 I decided to do more research.